KdotJPG/NoisePosti.ng/_posts/2024-1-20-Evaluating-Multiple-Noise-Seeds-At-Once.md

 ### Conclusion

-Combining identically-configured noise channels into a single function call can considerably improve the performance characteristics of a generator.
-By repeating only the seed-dependent steps, this optimization yields measurable speed increases -- nearly doubling the efficiency of Simplex for only four layers.
-While the situations where this technique applies can be specific, and certain tradeoffs may need to be considered, it provides promising potential to accelerate a host of common scenarios.
+Combining identically-configured noise channels can considerably improve performance.
+By repeating only the seed-dependent steps, significant speed increases can be achieved -- nearly double for Simplex with only four layers.
+While this technique might not always apply, its benefits are clear where it does.